Les Humanoïdes Associés: Graphic novels in digital format

 The 1990s saw the widescale development of IT technology being made accessible to the larger public, as well as the arrival of the Internet in the homes of individual users.
 Humanoïdes began investigating the feasibility of digitizing its collection.
 However, screen resolutions and bandwidth were too low to permit satisfactory usage.
 The CD-ROM format was then chosen, with Enki Bilal's The Nikopol Trilogy and Manara's Gulliveriana being published as part of the "Digital Comics" collection.
-Sales were disappointing, however, and comic book publishers returned the traditional paper format.
+Sales were disappointing, however, and comic book publishers returned to the traditional paper format.

 By the late 2000s, smartphones were proliferating, which presented Humanoïdes with an opportunity to make new inroads into the digitization of comics.
 The new media, dubbed "VideoComics", enabled smartphone users to experience comics with added soundtracks, videos, and even voice actors.
 A number of IT and web companies expressed interest in this new form of comics distribution, and Humanoïdes gave two of them the rights to digitally distribute their works.

 The latest development in digital distribution of comics has been the widespread use of tablet computers.
 This technology led Humanoïdes to systematically digitize the entire contents of their catalogue, in order to provide its comic books on its website.
 New publications are often available online even before being released in bookshops, thanks to online streaming.

 By 2015, the publisher had completed the digitizing of its entire catalogue.